shikaijin/shikaijin/README.md

   Hi, I'm Shikai (Zoe) Jin
   <br>
   <br>
-  🔬 I'm currently studying for a Master of Management in Business Data Analytics at University of Windsor
+  🔬 I'm currently studying for a Master of Management in Data Analytics at University of Windsor
   <br>
   🎓 I graduated from Queen's University with a Bachelor of Science (Honours) in Mathematics
   <br>